 - Stir the cocoa into the coconut butter then stir in the powdered sugar.

 - Add the milk and stir well again until smooth and creamy.

 When the cookies are completely cool, sandwich them together with some of the chocolate coconut cream and dust the tops with a little powdered sugar to make them look pretty.

 If you don't have powdered sugar then you can process regular granulated sugar in a blender or food processor until a powder instead.

-Coconut Butter or Manna as it is sometimes called is found in some groceries stores but not all.
-You will usually find it with the peanut butter etc. If you struggle to find it you can order it from Amazon or make your own.
+Coconut Butter or Manna can usually be found with the peanut butter in stores.
+If you struggle to find it you can order it from Amazon or make your own.
 It is so easy to make yourself.
 Just get a bag of unsweetnened shredded or desiccated coconut.
 Process it in a food processor until it turns to a butter.
 It usually takes 5 - 10 minutes.
 Only work with a small amount of coconut butter at a time so as not to overwork the motor on your machine.